 Even though Albatros is a relatively young expedition company, the firm is known for offering a superb selection of voyages at a competitive price point.
 A little-known fact about Antarctica is that there’s an annual marathon that takes place there and you can attend with Albatros Expeditions and their marathons team.

 If you’re looking to check out the White Continent but you’re short on time, Albatros’ 13 day Antarctica Explorer voyage is worth checking out.
 Here’s a sample itinerary for this trip, which takes you to the Antarctic Peninsula and the South Shetland Islands:

 - Day 1: Embark in Ushuaia and set sail down the Beagle Channel.

 - Days 2–3: Cross the Drake Passage and enjoy lectures and activities from the expedition team.

-- Days 6–7: Cruise south to the Antarctic Peninsula and attempt landings at famous destinations like Paradise Harbour and Cuverville Island.
+- Days 4–10: Explore the Antarctic Peninsula.
+View spectacular glaciers from Zodiac boats, watch penguins caring for their eggs and defending their nests, marvel at humpback whales from your zodiac safari, and see the Antarctica of old at historic huts such as Damoy Point.
 Be sure to bring your bathing suit, too, if you want to take a polar plunge off the ship’s gangway!